GLOBAL MARKETS-Asian shares firm after sound US data

 By Hideyuki Sano

-TOKYO, Nov 10 Asian shares gained on Monday after U.S. jobs data pointed to solid economic growth, with Hong Kong leading the gains after regulators set a date for a long-awaited trading link between the Hong Kong and Shanghai stock exchanges to open.
+TOKYO, Nov 10 Asian shares gained on Monday after U.S. jobs data pointed to solid economic growth, with Hong Kong leading the gains after regulators set a date for long-awaited trading link the between the Hong Kong and Shanghai stock exchanges to open.
+U.S. employers added 214,000 jobs in October, slightly below economists' median forecast of 231,000, but logging the ninth consecutive month of gains of more than 200,000, the longest stretch since 1994.

+Unemployment fell to a six-year low of 5.8 percent, even though that did not improve wage growth, with average hourly earnings rising a slim 0.1 percent, falling short of a projected 0.2 percent gain.

+"It was a familiar combination.
+Rising payrolls, a falling jobless rate and stagnant wages.
+All this means is that the U.S. economy is moderately recovering, and no major shift in the Fed's policy outlook, which should reduces market volatility," Tohru Yamamoto, chief fixed income strategist at Daiwa Securities, said in a report.

 MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.2 percent, led by 1.8 percent gains in Hong Kong.